Top 7 Facts About El Tigre Waterfalls Monteverde

 Note: Since the river’s water level is low and considering there are plenty of big rocks on it, you will probably not swim like you would in an artificial pool.
 Instead, you should expect to be able to immerse yourself in the water rather than floating around.

 Another aspect to consider is that depending on what you’re used to, the temperature of the water might be too cold for you.
-Monteverde has an average temperature of 23°C (74°F), so the water temperature is much lower at around four Celsius degrees (39°F).
+Monteverde has an average temperature of 23°C (74°F), so the water temperature is much lower at around four degrees Celsius (39°F).

 From my experience, having visited El Tigre Waterfalls many times, jumping in the river can be a refreshing experience to recharge energy spent on the hike during the hotter months, January through April).
 Otherwise, during the cooler months, from May through December, it can be a freezing experience, but you’re welcome to give it a shot.